Promoting Human Rights:

 The challenge for this competition is to develop a proposal that will, in some way, combat the causes or consequences of corruption and thus directly or indirectly foster the rule of law.
 Alternately, a proposal might focus more generally on preserving or promoting the protection of individuals’ essential human rights.

-Examples of some focus areas could include, but are not limited to: issues such as genocide or mass atrocities including physical and mental cruelty, corruption, gender inequality, slavery, political oppression, civil rights abuses, or forcible relocations.
+Examples of some focus areas could include, but are not limited to: issues such as genocide or mass atrocities including physical and mental cruelty, corruption, gender inequality, slavery and trafficking, political oppression, civil rights abuses, or forcible relocations.

 Category Specific Rules